 For wave a I’m using weight a_indpxus_xw and for wave c c_indpxub_lw are these correct?

-#1 Updated by Olena Kaminska about 6 years ago
+#1 Updated by Olena Kaminska over 6 years ago

 If you are using three waves in one model then use c_indpxub_lw.
 If you are using each wave separately, then use cross-sectional weights ending with _xw (a b and c respectively).